 Ransomware attacks are on the rise in Australia.
 Learn how to protect yourself against it and secure your devices.

-This content was replicated from the ACSC website https://www.cyber.gov.au/ransomware
+This content has been replicated from the Australian Cyber Security Centre (ACSC) website https://www.cyber.gov.au/ransomware

 Ransomware is a type of malicious software (malware).
 When it gets into your device, it makes your computer or its files unusable.

 Cybercriminals use ransomware to deny you access to your files or devices.
 They then demand you pay them to get back your access.

 Ransomware works by locking up or encrypting your files so that you can no longer use or access them.
 Sometimes it can even stop your devices from working.

 Watch this video to learn about ransomware and how to prevent it from infecting your devices:

 Ransomware is a common and dangerous type of malware.
 It can affect both individuals and organisations.

 Ransomware can cause severe damage.
 It can hurt your reputation, and cost you money.